By John Salak –

-“Take the analogy of road traffic as an example,” Fend noted.
-“When a road system is better organized, the movement of vehicles and passengers is more efficient and uses less resources.
+“Take the analogy of road traffic as an example,” Feng noted.
+“When a road system is better organized, the movement of vehicles and passengers is more efficient and uses fewer resources.
 Similarly, when the connections between brain regions are more structured, information processing can be performed more efficiently.”

 Recent US research also underscored tea’s burgeoning benefits.
 A Penn State University study found that green tea extract and exercise reduced the severity of obesity-related fatty liver disease in mice that had been fed high-fat diets.

-The university’s epidemiological study focused on 2,800 people aged 50 and older by examining their 20-year relationship between eating flavonoids-based foods and the risk of contracting Alzheimer’s disease and related dementias (ADRD).
+The university’s epidemiological study focused on 2,800 people aged 50 and older by examining their 20-year relationship between eating flavonoid-based foods and the risk of contracting Alzheimer’s disease and related dementias (ADRD).